PX4/PX4-Devguide/en/advanced/gimbal_control.md

 S: 2 2  10000  10000      0 -10000  10000
 ```

-Add those you need to your [main or auxiliary mixer](../advanced/system_startup.md#starting-a-custom-mixer).
+The gimbal uses the control group #2 (see [Mixing and Actuators](../concept/mixing.md)).
+Add the configuration values you need (depending on the gimbal hardware and
+selected output pins) to your own mixer.

 There is also a [generic quad airframe config](../airframes/airframe_reference.md#quadrotor-x)
 which includes a [mount mixer](https://github.com/PX4/Firmware/blob/master/ROMFS/px4fmu_common/mixers/mount.aux.mix).